WE'RE LOOKING FOR YOU

 WHAT YOU'LL BRING

-- Bachelor's degree and 3 years' experience in custodial and ecological land management or similar field or equivalent combination of education and experience.
+- Bachelor's Degree in science related field and 2 years related experience or equivalent combination of education and experience.

 - Experience completing tasks independently with respect to timeline(s).